screeps/docs/source/control.md

 ## Attacking controllers

 A Controller cannot be damaged or destroyed.
 However, a Controller not affected by an [`upgradeController`](/api/#Creep.upgradeController) action will run a downgrade timer losing 20,000 game ticks at RCL 1, or 5,000 game ticks at RCL 2 to 150,000 game ticks at RCL 8.
-All timers are listed in [`StructureController`](/api/#StructureController) prototype.
-As soon as its level reaches 0, it becomes neutral, and another player can reclaim it.
-Make sure that you upgrade your controllers from time to time to keep their levels!
+All timers are listed in the [`StructureController`](/api/#StructureController) prototype.
+As soon as its level reaches 0, a Controller becomes neutral, and another player can reclaim it.
+Make sure that you upgrade your Controllers from time to time to keep their levels!

 You can attack another player's controller downgrade timer by applying [`attackController`](/api/#Creep.attackController) on it.